Keurig coffee taste burnt Bitter or Bad? (7 ways to fix it!)

 Here’s a complete guide on descaling Keurig for all different models.

-It is highly recommended to descale the machine once every 3-6 months or after brewing 300 cups of coffee; which ever comes first
+It is highly recommended to descale the machine once every 3-6 months or after brewing 300 cups of coffee; whichever comes first.

 2) clean the Needles